A Shadow of Her

-He took her hand and both of them rushed to the waters, the waves lashing
+He took her hand and both of them rushed to the waters, the waves

-clearly shone on their faces in the bright sunshine.
+and childishness clearly shone on their faces in the bright sunshine.

 That was the last time they were so close.
-Two days later communal riots
+Two days later communal

-Muslims were up in arms against each other.
+environment.
+Hindus and Muslims were up in arms against each other.

 and trust.
 Nobody dared venture out.
 Muslims were fleeing the area

 in huge numbers.

-Sneaking out of his shack
+Sneaking out of his

-everywhere on the beach, but couldn’t find.
+searched for her everywhere on the beach, but couldn’t find.
 Silently

 he came back to his house and lied down on his mattress.
 But sleep

 He didn’t tell anybody